Tweed Regional Gallery

 Tweed Regional Gallery & Margaret Olley Art Centre is a regional art gallery in Murwillumbah, New South Wales, Australia.
 Lonely Planet Australia describes it as "an exceptional gallery... home to some of Australia's finest in a variety of media."

 In June 2009 the gallery featured in an episode of the ABC television program, Collectors.

-On 15 March 2014 the gallery opened a new Margaret Olley Art Centre, which cost $4 million to construct.
+On 15 March 2014 the gallery opened a new Margaret Olley Art Centre, named for Margaret Olley, which cost $4 million to construct.
 Funding included $1 million from the federal government's Community Infrastructure Grants Program.
 The new Centre houses the 76,000 objects from the studio of artist Margaret Olley, who died in 2011 aged 88.